Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Oververse.md

 as the wisest oneironauts.
 The only such oneironaut known for Baedoor universe is [Xaine](/Loreum/Topics/Characters/List/Xaine.md).

+**DISPUTES**
+Several oververse scientists believe in third and fourth systems to be reversed - so, metaphysical and oververses being affected by (higher) multiversal system, thus highest gods having their infinite variants, samely with some places (such as Void) being the same.
+Those theories are though considered as less possible due to current theory having more coherency within itself, and separating metaphysical plane from multiverses (which are understood as still working on physical plane, just to exceptional precision).
+Some more religious scientists also call those "lower oververse theory" as profane, since it does state that there's no absolute god, but all of them being ruled by physical power.

+A lot of this comes from interesting division, because theorists believing in oververse being on top of everything consider gods visiting all planes.
+In the same time, those putting oververse lower tend to absolutify multiverse as sole system, without anything added but mechanics.
+Therefore gods can exist only on lower planes in this concept.

 ---
 ### ♨️ HISTORY
 Concept of Oververse appeared in Baedoor world quite early, considering first discovery was made